Chester F.C.: Conference Premier (2013–18)

 As expected, for the 2013–14 season, Chester remained as a semi-professional club, despite the presence of a number of full-time clubs in the Conference Premier.
 Before the season, bookmakers had high expectations for the Blues, with bookmakers making them eighth favourites for the Conference title.
 However, the season started with the Blues in terrible form, with five consecutive defeats.
 Their losing run ended with a 2–0 away win against arch rivals Wrexham.
 This was the first Cross-border derby match since Chester had reformed.
 However, by the end of December Chester were still in the relegation zone with only four wins.
 On 8 January manager Neil Young left Chester by mutual consent after three and a half seasons.
 On 18 January 2014, Steve Burr was appointed as Young's replacement.
 Chester finished the season in 21st place and were relegated on goal difference.
 However, they were reprieved on 10 June after Hereford United, the team who finished above Chester in 20th place, were expelled from the Conference Premier due to financial irregularities.

-Chester remained in the Conference Premier for the 2014–15 season, after being allowed to stay in the league due to the expulsion of Hereford United.
-Chester started the season by recording only one win in the month of August and were also beaten 5–0 on the opening day of the season against Barnet.
-Chester gradually started to pick their form up over a 4-month period and at the turn of the year Chester had a 4–0 win over Lincoln City.
-At this point, Chester were hovering around the Play Off positions.
-Chester's form dipped slightly throughout February, March and the start of April, leading to them slipping down the table away from the play-off places.
-Some of these defeats featured heavy defeats at the hands of Bristol Rovers and Forest Green in early April.
-However, they ended the season on a high by winning their final three games.
-Chester, in the final game of the season, came back from losing 3–1, to beat Nuneaton Town 5–3.
-Chester ended the season in 12th place with 63 points.